Napier MRT station

-Napier MRT station (/ˈneɪpɪər/ NAY-peer) is an underground Mass Rapid Transit (MRT) station on the Thomson–East Coast Line (TEL).
+Napier MRT station (/ˈneɪpi.ər/ NAY-pee-ər) is an underground Mass Rapid Transit (MRT) station on the Thomson–East Coast Line (TEL).
 Located in Tanglin, Singapore, the station is at the junction of Napier Road, Holland Road and Cluny Road.
 The two exits of the station serve Singapore Botanic Gardens and Gleneagles Hospital, along with the Ministry of Foreign Affairs and the surrounding embassies.

 First announced in August 2012 as part of the Thomson Line (TSL), the station was constructed as part of TEL Phase 3 (TEL 3) with the merger of the TSL and the Eastern Region Line.
 The station opened on 13 November 2022.
 Fully designed by the Land Transport Authority, the station features an Art-in-Transit Botanical Art by the National Parks Board.